hhsievertsen/applied_econ_with_r/static/applied_econ_with_R.md

 - We are interested in whether participation in the summer school improves child outcomes.

-- The setting is a dream for  researchers (there is a reason why it is **fictitious**!):

 * There was a Randomised Controlled Trial (*RCT*), where some families were randomised into receiving a letter reminding them of the summer school.
 We will exploit this for  **hypothesis testing**,  **regressions**, and applying an **instrumental variables** approach.

 * We have test score measures before and treatment allowing us to test the effect of the summer school in a **difference-in-differences** approach.

-* Pupils with test scores below 1.5 in year 5 were encouraged to participate in the summer school.
-This allows us to address the research question in a **regression discontinuity** approach.